stefanpejcic/Sentinel/README.md

 # Sentinel
-Monitoring service for Linux and OpenPanel
+POC Monitoring service for Linux and OpenPanel

+TODO: integrate pytorch and collect data from servers

 ![sentinel-logo](assets/sentinel.svg)